 Families will receive their new registration information for the 2021-22 school year after the survey closes.
 We will provide updates from the Ministry of Education that may impact adjustments to the proposed remote learning program.

 Families are asked to commit to their preferred learning model for the remainder of the 2021-22 school year.
-However, there will be an opportunity for remote learners to transition to in-person learning early in later in the school year, depending on Ministry of Education directions.
+However, there will be an opportunity for remote learners to transition to in-person learning later in the school year, depending on Ministry of Education directions.

 If you have difficulty with the Parent Portal it is necessary that you make contact with your child’s school before the end of the school day on Friday September 10.